 Erling Freyr Guðmundsson is the managing director of the Reykjavik Fibre Network.
 He first studied electrical trades and completed an MBA at the University of Reykjavík in 2009.
 Erling founded a servicing company for telecom providers called Ljósvirki in 1996 and at the turn of the century co-founded Industria with other partners, a company specialised in the development of fibre optic systems.
 He ran that company in Iceland from 2003 and later in the UK from the beginning of 2008.
 In 2013, Erling took over as the managing director of the telecommunications and technical department of the 365 Media Corporation and from mid 2014 worked as a CFO in the restructuring of Hringrás and affiliated companies.
 He started working for Reykjavik Energy at the beginning of 2015.

 Berglind Rán Ólafsdóttir is the managing director of ON Power ohf.
 She is a molecular biologist with an MBA degree from IESE in Barcelona.
 She came to work at ON Power in 2017 and by then had more than a decade's experience in business development with, among other companies, Landsvirkjun, Medis and DeCODE.

-Under the CEO there are eight heads of specialised divisions, who work with all the units in the Group.
+Under the CEO there are six heads of specialised divisions, who work with all the units in the Group.

 Hólmfríður Sigurðardóttir, director of environmental affairs, is a biologist with a masters degree from the University of Iceland in 1983, another masters in soil mechanics from the University of Aarhus in Denmark and an MBA from the University of Reykjavik.
 Hólmfríður has a long track record in environmental issues and, among other things has worked for the National Planning Agency for a period of 12 years, mostly as the head of the environment division.
 She started working for Reykjavik Energy in 2007.